What is Plastic?

-The City of Ann Arbor accepts #4 bottle and tub shaped plastics in the curbside recycling program.
+The City of Ann Arbor does NOT accept #4 bottle and tub shaped plastics in the curbside recycling program.
 All #4 plastics of any shape, size, or color are accepted at the Drop-Off Station.
 Empty, clean and dry #4 shopping bags are accepted at the Drop-Off Station and several grocery stores throughout the county, including Meijer and Kroger.
 Do not place any plastic grocery bags in curbside recycling bins, as they can clog the gears in mixed recycling plants.

 COMMON PRODUCTS (MARKED/LABELED): Squeezable bottles (honey, mustard, etc.)

 COMMON PRODUCTS (UNMARKED/ UNLABELED): Shrink wrap, greenhouse film, stretch wrap, bubble wrap, consumer paper packaging (toilet paper, paper towel), other bags (grocery bags, thicker newspaper bags, bread bags, clear plastic dry-cleaning garment bags.
 If you are looking to recycle soft plastic check out our plastic pollution solution.

 REUSED IN THESE RECYCLED CONTENT PRODUCTS: Shipping envelopes.

 #5 PP Polypropylene

 The City of Ann Arbor accepts bottle and tub shaped #5 plastics in the curbside recycling program. #5 plastic is not generally collected with most recycling programs in Washtenaw County.
 Clean and dry #5 PP caps may be recycled at the Drop-Off Station.

 COMMON PRODUCTS (MARKED/ LABELED): Yogurt and margarine tubs, prescription medicine bottles, some food bottles (ketchup, etc.)